txpipe-shop/tx3-multiparty-escrow/docs/design.md

 ![claimChannel](imgs/claim.png)

 #### Close
 A channel can be closed either by the service provider after making a claim or automatically when it expires.
-In both cases, the sender can reclaim the remaining AGIX in the channel, effectively withdrawing the funds.
+After a channel has closed, the sender can reclaim the remaining AGIX in the channel, withdrawing the funds to their wallets.

 ![closeChannel](imgs/close.png)